AlgorithmsForLife/spacefighter-2D/README.md

 Information:

 Spacefighter-2D is a game inspired by the classic "Space Invaders".
-While it will take a more modern approach towards ganeplay and UI I will try to incorporate some twist and turns for the futher development of this project.
+While it will take a more modern approach towards gameplay and UI I will try to incorporate some twist and turns for the further development of this project.

 ____________